Blog : breeze blocks

 / Photographs: Arti Pictures /

-A live/work design solution could be just what you’re looking for.
-Here’s a home developed for a designer couple in Tangerang, Indonesia.
+A house plan that combines living spaces and a home office could be just what you’re looking for.
+Here’s the home of a designer couple in Tangerang, a city half-an-hour’s drive from central Jakarta, that illustrates this.
 Known as MP House, it marries work-from-home essentials with well-planned living spaces that come loaded with personality.

-The secret to a productive daily routine, it combines both residential and home office functions.
-The workspace lies on the first floor, that also includes a semi-basement, while the more private residential area is placed on the level above it.
+The secret to a productive daily routine, the house plan combines residential and home office functions into a uniform whole.
+The workspace occupies the first floor that also includes a split-level lower floor, while the quiet and peaceful residential area is placed on the level above it.

-The ample residential space is divided into two parts.
-Semi‐private facilities such as the living room and dining room take up the front of the house, whereas more private spaces and bedrooms are located at the rear that are designed for peace and seclusion.
+The ample living area in itself is divided into two parts.
+Semi‐private spaces such as the living room and dining room take up the front part of the house, whereas more secluded places and bedrooms are located at the rear designed for rest and relaxation.

 LIVE/WORK DESIGN